 To learn more about digital accessibility, see CWRU’s digital accessibility page, a collaborative effort by Teaching and Learning Technologies, Disability Resources, and University Marketing and Communications.

 Optical Character Recognition

 In order to work with some screen-reader software, documents must first be text-searchable.
 Optical Character Recognition (OCR) software, which is available on Adobe Acrobat Pro, can do this.
 All KSL computers have Adobe Acrobat Pro.
 On a KSL computer, sign into Adobe Acrobat with your Case network ID and password.
 To use OCR, go to the “enhance scans” function, and then select the document you would like to make text-searchable.
-For more information about using OCR on Adobe Acrobat, see this Freedman Center research guide.
+For more information about using OCR on Adobe Acrobat, see the OCR Research Guide.

 Like Adobe Acrobat, the software OmniPage can make documents text-searchable.
 It is a stronger tool than Adobe Acrobat and is available on the Freedman Center scanners.
-For help using OmniPage, please contact the Freedman Center.
+For help using OmniPage, please contact the Digital Scholarship Team.

 HathiTrust Accessible Text Request

 HathiTrust is a digital collection containing millions of digitized items from academic and research libraries around the world.
 As a HathiTrust member, Kelvin Smith Library can provide eligible CWRU affiliates with print disabilities an accessible copy of any book in the HathiTrust collection, regardless of the book’s copyright status.
 For more information about this service, please contact KSL's HathiTrust staff.